-Each subsequent offense will result in an assigned Saturday school detention, potential on going social probation, and other consequences as determined by administrative review.
+Each subsequent offense will result in further discipline, such as an assigned Saturday school detention, potential on going social probation, and other consequences as determined by administrative review.

-Failure to serve detentions or consequences assigned for tardiness may result in additionally assigned consequences including but not limited to in-school suspension (ISS) and out-of-school suspension (OSS).
+Failure to serve detentions or consequences assigned for tardiness may result in additionally assigned consequences as determined by the Principal.